Online Class-Incremental Continual Learning with Adversarial Shapley Value: Experiments

 \subsection{Comparative Performance Evaluation}

 Table \ref{tab:acc_main} and Table \ref{tab:forget_main} show the average accuracy and average forgetting by the end of the data stream for Mini-ImageNet, CIFAR-100 and CIFAR-10.
 Based on the performance of iid-online and iid-offline, we verify that Mini-ImageNet and CIFAR-100 are more complex than CIFAR-10, even though three datasets have the same number of samples.
 Overall, ASER and ASER$_\mu$ show competitive or improved performance in three standard CL datasets.
 Especially, we observe that ASER$_\mu$ outperforms all the state-of-the-art baselines by significant margins in a more difficult setting where memory size is small and dataset is complex.
 Since the difficulty of the three datasets is different, comparing the absolute accuracy improvement may not be fair.
-Therefore, percentage improvement\footnote{$\text{Percentage improvement is}\frac{\text{absolute improvement}}{\text{baseline performance}}$.
-For example, in Mini-ImageNet, when M=10, ASER$_\mu$ improves MIR by $\frac{12.2-8.7}{8.7}=40.2\%$} is more appropriate here.
-Taking Mini-ImageNet as an example, ASER$_\mu$ improves the strongest baseline by 40.2\% (M=10), 25.4\% (M=20) and 10.3\% (M=50) in terms of percentage improvement.
+Therefore, percentage improvement\footnote{Percentage improvement is the ratio between absolute improvement and baseline performance.
+For example, in Mini-ImageNet(M=1k), ASER$_\mu$ improves MIR by $\frac{12.2-8.7}{8.7}=40.2\%$} is more appropriate here.
+Taking Mini-ImageNet as an example, ASER$_\mu$ improves the strongest baseline by 40.2\% (M=1k), 25.4\% (M=2k) and 10.3\% (M=5k) in terms of percentage improvement.
 Moreover, as we can see in Figure~\ref{fig:acc}, ASER$_\mu$ is consistently better than other baselines in both datasets.
 We also note that ASER$_\mu$ generally performs better than ASER.
 This is because if we use the ASV criterion as in \eqref{eq:adv_obj_minmax}, it has a higher chance that the value is affected by an outlier point in the \emph{evaluation} set.
 So the \textbf{ASV}$_\mu$ in \eqref{eq:adv_obj_mean} gives a more stable and accurate value in complicated datasets.